SkyTemple/skytemple-files/skytemple_files/graphics/kao/README.rst

 Portrait Data
 ~~~~~~~~~~~~~
 Each portraits is made up of 2 things.
-A 16 color palette, followed immediately by a `AT4PX`_ compressed container
+A 16 color palette, followed immediately by a `AT`_ compressed container
 containing the actual image data for the portrait.

 The portraits do not carry any information about their formats.
 However, we do know that they're all 4 bits per